babenkoivan/elastic-scout-driver-plus/README.md

 composer update babenkoivan/elastic-scout-driver
 ```

-After installing the libraries, you need to add `ElasticScoutDriverPlus\Searchable` trait to your models.
+After installing the libraries, you need to add `Elastic\ScoutDriverPlus\Searchable` trait to your models.
 In case
 some models already use the standard `Laravel\Scout\Searchable` trait, you should replace it with the one provided by
 Elastic Scout Driver Plus.